zgoey/azure_ml_project1/README.md

 The dataset is first preprocessed by applying one-hot-encoding to the features "job", "contact" and "education" and label encoding to the other string-valued features.
 It is then divided in a train and test set using a 80-20 split.

-RandomParameterSampling is used to sample the hyperparameter space.
+**Random parameter sampling** is used to sample the hyperparameter space.
 This has the benefit of reaching a reasonable solution in relatively little time.
 This solution can then later be refined in a full grid search, which takes up more time.
 We use the following parameter sampling distributions for each of the hyperparameters to be optimized:
 - a loguniform parameter sampler for the regularization strength with a range between -3 and 3 <br/>
 - a choice sampler for the maximum number of iterations sampling from {50, 100, 500, 1000, 5000, 10000}  <br/>